react-cosmos/react-cosmos/CONTRIBUTING.md

-Hello, fellow human!
+Hello, earthling!

-You seem to be interested in the inner workings of Cosmos.
-Good news, we've been expecting you.
-Before continuing, we kindly ask you to respect the terms of the [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-Thanks!
+So you're interested in the inner workings of React Cosmos. _Excellent._

+> Before continuing, we kindly ask you to respect our [Code of Conduct](CODE_OF_CONDUCT.md).

 Jump to: